 SPACER was invited to submit an abstract to the ‘Creative Lenses Final Conference: Culture and Business Models in Challenging Times’.
-Although we’ve had roots in business for 15 years now, creating a business model (and other frameworks) that encompassed our values without compromise, has proven challenging.
-We are thrilled to be accepted to present at this conference in Helsinki and look forward to unveiling what we believe to be an exciting step forward in transdisciplinary practice.
+Although we’ve been practising for over 15 years now, creating an organisational model (and other frameworks) that encompassed our values without compromise, has proven challenging.
+We are thrilled to be accepted to present our organisational model at this conference in Helsinki and look forward to unveiling what we believe to be an exciting step forward in transdisciplinary practice.

 Building To Last: Casting Futures and Agile Frameworks

 Building a successful, sustainable artist-led, transdisciplinary, creative organisation and business model has taken fifteen years.
 This case study is authored by one of the two founding artists and the organisation’s creative industries business adviser and academic.
 The case will review the pivotal moments that led to the identification of a new business model.
 This previously unpublished model recognises the contribution and values generated by the interrelated nature of the different centres of knowledge in the organisation.
 The case discusses the role of the business plan, the new identity, and articulates how these relate to the iterations of the new business model.
 The case identifies the issues with combining business language and creative practice, and how the model has blended and created new knowledge as a result.
 The case will also present the new SPACER creative value assessment matrix that challenges the familiar SWOT and incorporates success criteria and related costs.
 The authors will recognise the auto-ethnographic aspect of the case.